MediaMath/snooplog/README.md

 # Snoop "Loggy" Log

-👀 Snoop Log lets you tail your cluster without the need for log aggregation 👀
+Snoop Log lets you tail your cluster without the need for log aggregation

 ![log message flow](./ClusterTail.png)

-Perhaps more concept than engineering, Snoop "Loggy" Log is an asynchronous Logback appender that fans in scoped messages to a proxied ZeroMQ PUB endpoint.
+Snoop Log is a Logback or Log4j appender that fans in scoped messages to a proxied ZeroMQ PUB endpoint.
 The use case for Snoop Loggy Log is to tail all logs of a "live forever" application, like Flink or Spark Streaming, without the need for continuous log aggregation.
 Snoop "Loggy" Log is so-named because it uses logging semantics; it's loggy but not really a log, more a log publisher.

 Like any proper logging tool, Snoop Log is both minimal in dependencies and unobtrusive at runtime.
-It's fully asynchronous, will drop messages if the Snoop Proxy is not reachable, and reconnect when it is.
+It's fully asynchronous (note Log4j appender will need do be configured [async] (./src/test/resources/log4j.xml)), will drop messages if the Snoop Proxy is not reachable, and reconnect when it is.
 It uses native java JeroMQ, so will work with any JVM-based code without need for native zmq libraries.

 ## Install
 ```